typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/class-literal-property-style.md

-# `class-literal-property-style`

-Enforces that literals on classes are exposed in a consistent style.

 When writing TypeScript applications, it's typically safe to store literal values on classes using fields with the `readonly` modifier to prevent them from being reassigned.
 When writing TypeScript libraries that could be used by JavaScript users however, it's typically safer to expose these literals using `getter`s, since the `readonly` modifier is enforced at compile type.